-4.1 ENGAGEMENT AND OUTREACH
+4.1 Outreach and Engagement

 The General Plan Guidelines encourage active engagement and involvement of the community, public agencies, subject matter experts, and other interested stakeholders throughout the general plan update process.
-More detailed guidance on this topic is included in the General Plan Guidelines under Chapter 3 (Community Engagement and Outreach); however, some specific community engagement and outreach considerations relative to fire hazard planning are described further below.
+More detailed guidance on this topic is included in the General Plan Guidelines under Chapter 3 (Community Engagement and Outreach) and the State's Adaptation Planning Guide.
+Additional community engagement and outreach considerations relative to fire hazard planning are described further below.